We couldn't run these valuable programs without the support of our donors, please consider donating.

-Durango's newest community garden caters to Manna Soup Kitchen clients and VOA Sheltor's Veteran programming. in 2017, NCCC assisted The Garden Project in building 9 new terraced beds in the hillside orchard with the intention of creating community garden plots.
+Durango's newest community garden caters to Manna Soup Kitchen clients and VOA Sheltor's Veteran programming.
+In 2017+2018 NCCC assisted The Garden Project in building 18 new terraced beds in the hillside orchard with the intention of creating community garden plots.
 The new gardeners are excited and have fully taken advantage of their free plots, seeds, plants, and daily irrigation.
-If 2018 is a success and we find that there are more interested clients in need of a plot, we plan to expand the program to 9 more terraces that were recently built.
 Gardeners were chosen through an application process.
+Please contact Sarah Marcus if you would like to apply.

 Manna Market - Free Produce Stand!